b3kN/Riggr/README.md

 });
 ```

+The `app` file can contain other methods and properties used throughout the application.

 ### Containers

 There are two containers required in the DOM for loading routes.
 The main `app`
-looks for a container element with `id="appContainer"`.
+looks for a container element  in `index.html` with `id="appContainer"`.

 In the `app.html` view (once initialized) all additional views are loaded into
 an element with `id="viewContainer"`.